Iterating over the Rational Numbers with Rust

 The interesting part of the Rust implementation is how it's made generic over

-any numeric type that supports trunc
+any numeric type that supports trunc, fract, and recip, and how that

 integrates with the broader Rust ecosystem.